 - Cool tip bristles so no scalp burn!

-- Temperature settings ranging from 80 Deg C to 230 Deg C (only use the highest if your hair is undamaged and thick)
+- Temperature settings ranging from 80 degrees celsius to 230 degrees celsius (only use the highest if your hair is undamaged and thick).